RCJacH/RCJacH.github.io/content/post/review/scoop.md

 Again, change the `{{GlobalAppsPath}}` to your desired folder path, such as `C:\apps`.

 Feel free to explore the other options as well, but I have yet to find a situation to use them.
-Use the `Scoop help install` command to see full list of options available.
+Use the `scoop help install` command to see full list of options available.

 Oh, did I mention that most programs installed by scoop are *portable*?
 Meaning that programs have all settings residing inside the program folder, rather than the windows registry.